NTurner20/Todo/README.md

 ### 3. Set Up the Database

-Make sure PostgreSQL is running on your system, then create a database and configure the environment variables.
+Ensure PostgreSQL is running, and create a database:

-1. Open `server/db.sql` and run the provided SQL script to set up your database schema.
+1. Run the SQL script located in `server/db.sql`.
-2. Create a `.env` file in the root of the `server` directory with the following variables:
+2. Set up environment variables in a `.env` file:

 ```
 PGUSER=<your_postgresql_username>